National Firearms Act: Background

 The ostensible impetus for the National Firearms Act of 1934 was the gangland crime of the Prohibition era, including the St. Valentine's Day Massacre in 1929, and the attempted assassination of President-elect Franklin D. Roosevelt in 1933.
 Like the current National Firearms Act (NFA), the 1934 Act required NFA firearms to be registered and taxed.
 The $200 tax was quite prohibitive at the time.
-The tax on silencers, short-barreled shotguns, short-barreled rifles, and AOWs will be reduced to $0 on January 1st, 2026.
+According to a proponent of the Act, "We certainly don’t expect gangsters to come forward to register their weapons and be fingerprinted, and a $200 tax is frankly prohibitive to private citizens."
+Initial compliance with the law was mixed.
+The tax on silencers, short-barreled shotguns, short-barreled rifles, and AOWs was reduced to $0 on January 1, 2026.

 Originally, pistols and revolvers were to be regulated as strictly as machine guns; towards that end, cutting down a rifle or shotgun to circumvent the handgun restrictions by making a concealable weapon was taxed as strictly as a machine gun.
 Conventional pistols and revolvers were ultimately excluded from the Act before passage, but other concealable weapons were not.
 Regarding the definition of "firearm", the language of the statute as originally enacted was as follows:

 The term "firearm" means a shotgun or rifle having a barrel of less than eighteen inches in length, or any other weapon, except a pistol or revolver, from which a shot is discharged by an explosive if such weapon is capable of being concealed on the person, or a machine gun, and includes a muffler or silencer for any firearm whether or not such firearm is included within the foregoing definition.

 Under the original Act, NFA weapons were machine guns, short-barreled rifles (SBR), short-barreled shotguns (SBS), any other weapons (AOW, i.e., concealable weapons other than pistols or revolvers), and silencers for any type of NFA or non-NFA weapon.

 NFA categories have been modified by laws passed by Congress, rulings by the Department of the Treasury, and regulations promulgated by the enforcement agency assigned, known as the Bureau of Alcohol, Tobacco, Firearms and Explosives or ATF.